Rational Proofs with Multiple Provers: Full Power of Multi-Prover Rational Interactive Proofs

-\item $R=\frac{1}{p+1}$ when $x'\not\in \OSAT$ ($R'=1/2$ following step \ref{simple-2} of \figref{simple}). \end{itemize} If (1) and (2) hold but (3) does not hold for some $\sf{NEXP}$ gate $i$, then conditioned on $i$ being chosen, either $c'\neq v_i(x)$ and the payment is $R=-1$, or $c'= v_i(x)$ but the payment $R'$ is smaller than what $P_3$ and $P_4$ could have gotten (that is, $1$ when $x'\in \OSAT$ and $1/2$ otherwise).
-Either way the provers' payment conditioned on $i$ being chose is smaller than if (1), (2) and (3) all hold.
+\begin{proof} Suppose there exists a non-$\sf{NEXP}$ gate $i$ such that $P_1$ does not report its type and input gates correctly.
+Conditioned on $i$ being chosen by the verifier, some verification in Step~\ref{char-step-4} is guaranteed to fail, and the payment is $-1$.
+Consider the following alternative strategy $s_1'$ of $P_1$: if $i$ is not chosen by~$V$, then $P_1$'s strategy remains the same; if $i$ is chosen, then $P_1$ acts ``correctly'' as specified in Claim~\ref{claim:consistent-non-nexp}.
+Under this strategy, when $i$ is chosen the payment is at least $-\frac{1}{p+1}>-1$, and when $i$ is not chosen the payment stays the same.
+Thus the expected payment gets larger, contradicting the fact that $s^*$ is the provers' best strategy profile.

-If (1) holds but (2) does not hold for some $\sf{NEXP}$ gate $i$, then conditioned on $i$ being chosen, with probability $r\geq \frac{1}{p+1}$ the protocol ends in step \ref{char-step-7} with $R=-1$.
-Since $R'\in [0,1]$, the expected payment conditioned on $i$ being chosen is
+Similarly, consider the case where $P_1$ reports $i$'s type and input gates correctly, but the reported values do not match $A$ on some gate $i' \in \{i\} \cup \{i_1, \ldots, i_{f(i)}\}$.
+Conditioned on gate $i$ being chosen, with probability at least $\frac{1}{f(i)+1} \ge \frac{1}{3}$, $V$ picks $i'$ in Step~\ref{char-step_p2} and the consistency check in Step~\ref{char-step-7b} fails, leading to a payment of $-1$.
+If $i'$ is not chosen in Step~\ref{char-step_p2}, the payment to the provers is at most $\frac{1}{p+1}$ (in Step \ref{char-step-8}).
+Thus the expected payment conditioned on $i$ being chosen is at most